danniejamesjr/CODE-Instrumental/README.md

 # Earsketch

 A place to consolidate some simple EarSketch demos I made in the event that I will expand upon or revisit them at a later date.
-Earsketch is a great tool for learning code and producing music.
+Earsketch is a great tool for learning coding and producing music.
 I will attempt to create a instrumental in Logic Pro X using audio files I create in Earsketch.

 ## Links: